wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 This is the	[H33: Supplementing link text with the title attribute](http://www.w3.org/TR/WCAG20-TECHS/H33.html) technique.

+Why not use the [C7: Using CSS to hide a portion of the link text](http://www.w3.org/TR/2014/NOTE-WCAG20-TECHS-20140916/C7) technique?

+I'm concerned it would have a negative consequence SEO, because:

+1. Search engines may down-rate your website, thinking you're attempting the black hat practice of stuffing a page with keywords that may not have any relevance to the content.
+2. Search engines may index the links with the hidden text.
+For example, 'document title this link will open in a new window' instead of 'document title'.

+I'm willing to be convinced otherwise.
+But my goal is to make a Gravity Form as accessible for everyone - which needs to take into account how it affects search engines.

 == Screenshots ==

 1. Shows the improved validation message that is displayed when the form page contains errors.
 Validation message describes how many errors there were on the page and a list of the fields and errors.
 Each error is a link to the field.
 This message gets the browsers 'focus' when it is loaded - allowing screen reader users easy access to the information.